Avatar

 Milligan also helps to lead the Safeguarding Research portfolio, oversees the Office of Research Ethics, the Inclusive Research Team, supports research health & safety, serves as a lead on emergency issues related to research (including COVID research response), co-chairs the Waterloo Awards Committee, and helps to coordinate bibliometrics activities.
 Finally, Milligan co-led the campus-wide Research Data Management strategy and is currently working on its implementation.

 Alongside this service portfolio, Milligan maintains an active research agenda.
 Milligan’s primary research focus is on how historians can use web archives, as well as the impact of digital sources on historical practice more generally.
-His next book, Averting the Digital Dark Age: How Archivists, Librarians, and Technologists Built the Web a Memory will be published by Johns Hopkins University Press in December 2024.
+His most recent book, Averting the Digital Dark Age: How Archivists, Librarians, and Technologists Built the Web a Memory was published by Johns Hopkins University Press in December 2024.

 Milligan has additionally authored three other sole-authored books: The Transformation of Historical Research in the Digital Age (2022), History in the Age of Abundance (2019), and Rebel Youth (2014).
 Milligan also co-authored Exploring Big Historical Data (2015, with Shawn Graham and Scott Weingart) and edited the SAGE Handbook of Web History (2018, with Niels Brügger).
 Milligan was principal investigator of the Archives Unleashed project between 2017 and 2023 (the project lives on as an Internet Archive service).